Strategic 'Retire & Renew': A Charity Service Portfolio Review for Leaders

 - Dec 11, 2025

-Below are five proactive steps to conduct a transparent, honest, and impactful service portfolio review, complete with "Try Today" actions for immediate progress.
+Below are five proactive steps to support a transparent and impactful service portfolio review.

 1. Embrace proactive stewardship: schedule your charity service portfolio review